Dr. Anne Cunningham - The Effects of Learning to Read On Children's Minds

 Dr. Anne Cunningham: Right.
 Yes, exactly.

-David Boulton: One of the things that’s implicit in the Matthew Effect, that you co-wrote about, is that how quickly children take to this, how quickly it catches for them and they get up into reading, so that they’re brain isn’t busy just doing the processing and they’re free to go on and appreciate what they’re reading and enjoy it enough to continue to have the affect interest excitement enjoyment lifting them into it.
+David Boulton: One of the things that’s implicit in the Matthew Effect, that you co-wrote about, is that how quickly children take to this, how quickly it catches for them and they get up into reading.
+So their brain isn’t busy just doing the processing, and they’re free to go on and appreciate what they’re reading, and enjoy it enough to continue to have the affect, interest, excitement, and enjoyment lifting them into it.

 Dr. Anne Cunningham: Uh-huh.